 Keeping in Reserve

-Visual Cultures, Goldsmith, London
+PhD thesis DISSERTATION, Visual Cultures, Goldsmith, London

-This thesis contends that, despite being intended to act as architectural solutions, agents or safeguards for the future and safety of (human) life on the planet, by failing to respect the inescapably interconnected nature of the environment and the reciprocity of its processes -
+This thesis contends that despite being intended to act as architectural solutions, agents or safeguards for the future and safety of (human) life on the planet, by failing to respect the inescapably interconnected nature of the environment and the reciprocity of its processes their extensive, cumulative and temporal qualities – reserve arrangements exacerbate rather than lessen the problems they set out to address.
+These assimilate the very structure and pattern of crises they attempt to resolve and keep morphologically reproducing the ill effects of threats - thus, not only exposing architecture and the reserve's fragile limits but, ultimately, cementing them as fictions.

-This argument is made in relation to attempts to guard and defend against three categories of threat from Earth crises: destruction and danger; depletion of natural and artificial resources; contamination and pollution.
+This argument is made in relation to attempts to guard and defend against three categories of threats from Earth crises: destruction and danger; depletion of natural and artificial resources; contamination and pollution.
 These are read through ‘voiced reservations’ from the fields of Arts, critical theory, Earth (and social) sciences, radical ecology, speculative philosophy, cultural studies, architectural theory and even science fiction, which offer theoretical means to reflect on general laws of acting upon the planet and in relation to the future.
-Problematising the construction of the planet through the logic of the reserve, this thesis calls for new methodological engagements.
+Problematizing the construction of the planet through the logic of the reserve, this thesis calls for new methodological engagements.

 online at: https://research.gold.ac.uk/id/eprint/22734/1/VIS_thesis_RodriguesJS_2017.pdf